- June 9, 2021

 Smart thermal cameras provide the added benefit of visual evidence of a breach without need for additional verification systems, further reducing response time.

 Auto-steer PTZ Cameras.
 PTZ cameras are often used to watch outdoor areas, but when applied to large areas, trying to use a PTZ camera’s narrow view to find targets manually almost guarantees that events will go unnoticed.
-SightSensor smart thermal cameras can be used to automatically direct PTZ cameras to the exact location of an alarm to zoom and follow an intrusion in real-time, allowing security operators to quickly assess the nature of the alarm, and react appropriately.
+Smart AI cameras like the SightTracker PTZ can automatically zoom and follow an intrusion in real-time, allowing security operators to quickly assess the nature of the alarm, and react appropriately.

 Layers of Protection.
 Good security practices will protect both the perimeter and sensitive areas throughout the facility.
 Smart thermal video is a good tool to protect internal assets where physical or man-made boundaries are unlikely to exist.
 Adding infrastructure around sensitive areas would be costly and likely impede the flow of business operations.
 Smart video can be used to create a “buffer zone” around areas of special concern to control access based on time of day or other criteria, mitigating possible sabotage or theft from insiders.